sriramnpkt/python_beginner/README.md

 # python_beginner
-This repository has been created to learn Pytho n
+This repository has been created to learn Python